 View the new website for Coral G Guest's life and work as a Flower Painter.

 Real gesso is an ancient mixture used as a ground and primer for artworks.
-Its purpose is to prepare a surface for painting and drawing, as well as for gilding.
+Its purpose is to prepare a surface for painting and drawing.

-In 1975, Coral G Guest was taught the technique of making real gesso by her Chelsea tutor, Ken Kiff.
+In 1975, Coral G Guest received the technique of making real gesso by her then Chelsea tutor, painter Ken Kiff.

-Coral stores her gesso surfaces for many years before using them.
+Coral stores her real gesso surfaces for many years before using them.

-In 2018, small sized pieces of gesso are being brought out of store.
-These were made ten years ago.
-She considers this an appropriate length of time to store her own gesso panels.
-This gives the surfaces time to adjust, and time to breathe in a variety of different temperatures, in preparation for use as a support for drawing, painting, and mixed media.
+In 2019 further small sized pieces of gesso are being brought out of store.
+These were made ten years ago, giving the surfaces time to adjust, and time to breathe in a variety of different temperatures, in preparation for use as a support for drawing, painting, and mixed media.

 2017 March to December